Panama City Mall: History

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Panama City Mall, into Seritage Growth Properties.

-On October 15, 2018, Sears announced that it will be closing its location at the mall in the future, after Sears declared Chapter 11 bankruptcy.
+On October 15, 2018, Sears announced that it would be closing its location at the mall in the future after Sears declared Chapter 11 bankruptcy.

-On December 5, 2018 owner Hendon Properties announced the permanent closure of the mall, citing costs to rebuild as the primary factor after catastrophic damage from Hurricane Michael.
+On December 5, 2018, owner Hendon Properties announced the mall's permanent closure, citing rebuilding costs as the primary factor after catastrophic damage from Hurricane Michael.
 Dillard's and JCPenney announced their locations would be repaired and reopened as stand-alone stores in 2019.
-Dillard’s reopened in October 2018, with reduced store hours, and has since returned to normal hours.
-On August 30, 2019 J.C.
-Penney reopened for business, Bed Bath & Beyond has closed and consolidated to its Pier Park North location as of Spring 2019.
+Dillard's reopened in October 2018, with reduced store hours, and has since returned to normal hours.
+On August 30, 2019, J.C.
+Penney reopened for business.
+Bed Bath & Beyond closed in 2019.

 On July 31, 2020, JCPenney put 21 stores up for sale, this one included.